 Proven Success as Assistive Technology

-Last Tuesday, we discussed how Stephanie T., a deaf woman, uses Dragon NaturallySpeaking to help her communicate independently.
-The software is among those products (among them the Amazon Echo) marketed to the general consumer that has found an important niche as a form of assistive technology for people with disabilities.
+Previously, we discussed how Stephanie T., a deaf woman, uses Dragon NaturallySpeaking to help her communicate independently.
+The software is among those products (among them the Amazon Echo) marketed to the general consumer that have found an important niche as a form of assistive technology for people with disabilities.
 Indeed, Dragon NaturallySpeaking is an example of productivity software that provides the perfect solution for someone who, because of a physical disability, is unable to type.

 For Melissa, a college student majoring in social work, typing was an arduous task.
 Attending classes, completing assignments, studying, and getting organized were for her overwhelming.
 To help Melissa complete the many longer writing assignments, the Assistive Technology Services team recommended a voice-recognition program called Dragon NaturallySpeaking, from Nuance.
 For Melissa, learning this powerful software took time but, in the end, the program has saved her hours of typing, sharply reducing the fatigue she experienced previously.